Our Top Five Tips for Taking Better Baby Photographs

 Photography is all about light.
 Get this bit right and you are almost there.
 When it comes to cameras, they deal with light in a different way to our eyes.
 What may appear to be good light to our eyes may not be the same for your average camera and certainly will not be for a camera phone.

-In your home you will have a few spots in the house which let in more natural light.
+In your home you will have a few spots in the house which let in the most natural light.
 This could be by a set of patio doors or a large window.
 By moving your baby closer to this natural daylight, straight away the quality of the photograph will be improved.
 Now remember a camera deals with light in a different way to our eyes so don’t be fooled into thinking that the room is just as bright in the middle away from the windows – usually it’s not.

 If the weather permits, bring your baby outside but always avoid direct sunshine.
 This type of light is too harsh and causes nasty shadows.
-We are looking for soft light so a cloudy day outside can be ideal!
+We are looking for soft light so a typical Irish cloudy day outside can be ideal!

 2. Avoid Artificial Light and Camera Flash